ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 - **Case 1:** This node has not yet been used in any simulation.
 In this case, do a random simulation from this node.
 - **Case 2:** The game on the given board is over.
 In this case, determine the score of the simulation as in the above method.
-- **Case 3:** Otherwise, first make sure this node has children (i.e., that the array of children is non-**null**); if not, get the available plays from the given board position, create a new array of the same size for the children, and construct a new node for each available play.
+- **Case 3:** Otherwise, first make sure this node has children (i.e., that the array of children is non-**null**); if not, get the available plays from the given board position, create a new array of the same size for the children, and construct a new node for each available play (use the **private** constructor).
 Then get the child to use for the simulation, as outlined below.
 Make the play stored in this child to the given board.
 Recursively run a simulation on this child using the resulting board.
 The score returned will be from the perspective of the wrong player; hence, it will need to be corrected as in the above method.

 After the simulation has been completed, add the score for the simulation to the score for this node, and increment the number of simulations for this node.
 Then return the score of the simulation.

 For Case 3 above, we need to decide which child to use for the simulation.
 There are two cases to consider.
 If the number of children that have been included in at least one simulation is less than the number of children, use the first child that has not been included in a simulation (the number of children that have been included in a simulation can be used to index into the array of children to obtain this child).
 In this case, the number of children that have been included in a simulation will need to be incremented.
-Otherwise, you will need to make a selection that prefers children that appear more promising, also exploring all the children enough to get trustworthy estimates of how promising they are.
+Otherwise, you will need to make a selection that prefers children that appear more promising, while also ensuring that all the children are involved in enough simulations to get trustworthy estimates of how promising they are.
 To do this, find the child that maximizes the value of the following formula:
 $$
 \frac{s}{n} + \sqrt{\frac{2 \ln{N}}{n}}
 $$